 Physics and astronomy students are driven to understand the nature of space, time, and matter from the quantum level to the outer reaches of the universe.
-They’re intellectually curious, bright, and confident individuals preparing to make their mark in a wide range of careers.
+They are intellectually curious, bright, and confident individuals preparing to make their mark in a wide range of careers.

 Why Study at Iowa?

 The Department of Physics and Astronomy offers challenging courses on a variety of subjects.
-Advanced classes usually will have 15-20 students, allowing you to receive a high level of individual attention.
+Advanced classes usually have 15-20 students, allowing maximum individual attention.
 You'll begin with courses that teach problem-solving skills, logical thinking, and technical skills.
 As you progress, you'll have opportunities to do research.
 You also might decide to participate in one of the many internships available at national laboratories and other facilities.

 Outside of class, you may join the Society of Physics Students, which is open to all students interested in the subject.
 The society coordinates field trips and activities that foster student-faculty interaction and scientific learning.

-The physics and astronomy program has about 80 undergraduate students and 60 graduate students.
+The physics and astronomy program has about 110 undergraduate and 70 graduate students.
+For more information about our program and students, visit physics.uiowa.edu.

 - Calculus I–II